 “I’m too busy.”

-Our callers check the notes of the agent they’re calling for to see if they accept phone or virtual appointments.
+Our callers check the Agent’s notes to see if they accept phone or virtual appointments.

-“It looks like [Agent] has some phone appointments available if you’re not able to make it into the office.”
+“It looks like [Agent] has some phone/virtual appointments available if you’re not able to make it into the office.”

 “I can give you a call back in a few months when maybe your schedule has cleared up.
 Is there a good time to call you back?”

 “I don’t have my calendar/schedule with me right now.”